Repatriation (cultural property): Repatriation after the Napoleonic Wars

 Wellington also forbade pilfering among his troops as he believed that it led to the lack of discipline and distraction from military duty.
 He held the view that winning support from local inhabitants was an important break from Napoleon's practices.

 The great public interest in art repatriation helped fuel the expansion of public museums in Europe and launched museum-funded archaeological explorations.
 The concept of art and cultural repatriation gained momentum through the latter decades of the twentieth century, and began to show fruition by the end of the century, when key works were returned to claimants.

 20th and 21st centuries

+The Repatriation of the Samarkand Codex of the Quran of Uthman

+One of the earliest cases in world history of formerly colonized peoples reclaiming cultural property taken during imperial conquest explicitly citing the principle of decolonization is the Bolsheviks' repatriation of the Samarkand Kufic Quran, one of the oldest surviving Quran manuscripts and an important Islamic relic.
+In 1868, during the Russian imperial conquest of Central Asia, the Quran was forcibly removed from the Khoja Ahrar madrassa in Samarkand by the Russian army under Major General Alexander Konstantinovich Abramov and taken to the Imperial Public Library in Saint Petersburg.
+After the February Revolution, the National Assembly of the Muslims of Inner Russia and Siberia unsuccessfully petitioned the Provisional Government to transfer the Quran to them.
+Following the October Revolution, various Muslim organizations from across the former Russian Empire petitioned the Bolsheviks for the return of the Quran, and Vladimir Lenin, Joseph Stalin, and Anatoly Lunacharsky agreed to "repatriate" the Quran successively to the National Assembly of the Muslims of Inner Russia and Siberia in Ufa in December 1917 and the Turkestani Muslims associated with the Jadid Islamic enlightenment movement in Tashkent in July 1923.

 Looting by Germany during the Nazi era

 One of the most infamous cases of art plundering in wartime was the Nazi appropriation of art from both public and private holdings throughout Europe and Russia.
 The looting began before World War II with illegal seizures as part of a systematic persecution of Jews, which was included as a part of Nazi crimes during the Nuremberg Trials.
 During World War II, Germany plundered 427 museums in the Soviet Union and ravaged or destroyed 1,670 Russian Orthodox churches, 237 Catholic churches and 532 synagogues.